Larry Dean (comedian)

-Larry Dean (born 13 December 1989) is a Scottish stand-up comedian.
-His comedy routines have earned him several awards, including Scottish Comedian of the Year.
+Larry Dean (born 13 December 1989) is a Scottish stand-up comedian and actor.
+He won Scottish Comedian of the Year in 2013.

 Early life

 Dean grew up in the South Side of Glasgow.
+He was raised in a Catholic family and attended Belmont House School, a private secondary school in Glasgow.

-He started his stand-up career in 2010 whilst he was a student at Southampton Solent University.
+Dean started his stand-up career in 2010 whilst he was a student at Southampton Solent University.

-He was raised in a Catholic family.

 Career

+In 2011, Dean performed alongside Ric Wharton and Chris Munro in the show One Threw Up in the Cuckoo's Nest at the Edinburgh Festival Fringe.

-His show Out Now told the story of coming out to a strict Catholic family.
-Farcissist (2016) was about his life after coming out, his long-term relationship, and re-adjusting to the dating scene.
-His 2017 show Fandan, loosely wrapped around the central story of sitting in a café with two murderers, was among the 10 best-reviewed Edinburgh Festival Fringe shows in 2017.
+Dean's show Out Now told the story of coming out to a strict Catholic family.

+Dean's 2016 show, Farcissist was about his life after coming out, his long-term relationship, and re-adjusting to the dating scene.

+Dean's 2017 show, Fandan, was loosely wrapped around the central story of sitting in a café with two murderers.
+It was rated 6th Best Reviewed Show of the Edinburgh Festival Fringe shows in 2017 by British Comedy Guide.

-In 2017, he appeared on Live at the Apollo with Gary Delaney and Comedy Central UK's Roast Battle against Sofie Hagen, and on BBC's Mock the Week in 2018 and Michael McIntyre's Big Show in 2019 along with another appearance on Roast Battle Season 3, Episode 1 against Tom Allen.
+In 2017, Dean appeared on Live at the Apollo with Gary Delaney; Comedy Central UK's Roast Battle against Sofie Hagen.
+In 2018, he appeared on BBC's Mock the Week.
+In 2019, he was on Michael McIntyre's Big Show and had another appearance on Roast Battle Season 3, Episode 1 against Tom Allen.

-Dean's 2024 show Dodger sees him open up about his grandmother having dementia as well as his recent autism diagnosis.
+Dean's 2024 show Dodger discussed his experiences of having a grandmother with dementia as well as his recent autism diagnosis.

+In 2025, Dean guest-starred in the television series Gifted as the Gameshow Host.

+In February 2026, Dean was announced as part of the Saturday Night Live UK cast.